slick-wille/RobotControl/.github/ISSUE_TEMPLATE/bug_report.md

 # Bug Info
 Describe the bug

-# What is the Expected behavior
+# What is the Expected behavior?
 What is suppose to happen

 # Reproduce Error